rtm-rs/rtm-rs.github.io/source/content/docs/core/combines.md

 In cases where there is a need to load some data along with its dependent nested data then <mark>Relation#combine</mark> is the tool to reach for.
-It might be a bit of a paradigm shift, but it's important to realize ROM will **never** load associated data unless it is explicitly told to do so.
+It might be a bit of a paradigm shift, but it's important to realize RTM will **never** load associated data unless it is explicitly told to do so.

 This idea is in stark contrast with other ORMs such as Active Record for Rails